MedusaRSVR/Image-Dup-Finder-Delete-Python/README.md

 It uses a Image-HASH to find duplicates.

-All duplicate immages will have a different color
+All duplicate images will have a different color
 - green = first duplicate
 - yellow = second duplicate
 - orange = third duplicate